eliiza/imbalanced-data/README.md

 ## Jupyter Notebooks

-The notebooks are standalone examples and can all be executed individually.
+All notebooks are standalone examples and can be executed individually.
 To save resources, variables within the notebooks are reused and redefined for each example shown, hence examples can be executed individually or sequentially as a whole.
 Each model evaluation calculates and prints the precision, recall, ROC, F1 and accuracy scores for the model